BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-the-hole-at-the-center-of-the-universe.md

     There's even a specific Buddhist virtue for letting go: Upekkhā (Sanskrit: उपेक्षा), "the virtue of equanimity".<sup>5</sup>
     Some consider it the most important virtue of them all: "in the Seven Factors of [Buddhist] Awakening (bojjhanga), it is the ultimate characteristic to develop".<sup>5</sup>
 </p>

-In Thai culture (heavily influenced by Buddhism), for example, there are concepts such as "jai yen" (TODO add Thai script word for it here), which literally means "cool heart". --TODO add citation https://www.christinebedenis.co/2014/06/20/thai-heart-language/
-Jai yen is often used in the form of a request, as "jai yen yen"

 <p>
 I don't think either wrestling with angels or letting go is better, but rather that the contrast is interesting.